thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 msg: {"temperature": 25.0, "humidity": 70}, metadata: {"ts": "1616510425200"}
 ```

-The outbound message will be routed via **Success** chain and will include the following details in the message body:
+The outgoing message will be routed via **Success** chain and will include the following details in the message:

 ```bash
 msg: {"temperature": 25.0, "humidity": 70,"customer_title": "Warehouse manager", "customer_country": "United States", "customer_phone": "+12124567890"}, metadata: {"ts": "1616510425200", "speedThreshold": 60}